volodymyrhudyma/blog/content/blog/2020-07-16-how-to-save-up-to-50-development-time-in-react.md

 In summary, installing and configuring Storybook takes some time, but once this is done, your project will benefit greatly.

-## Use React snippets for your IDE
+## Use React Snippets For Your IDE

 If you use the VS Code, there is a great extension: [Reactjs code snippets](https://marketplace.visualstudio.com/items?itemName=xabikos.ReactSnippets) which could be installed to the IDE.